In almost every one of these 40 content idea generators what you’re trying to do is find topic ideas.

 On Youtube you can also take a look at video comments – they can spark new content ideas especially if users are asking questions or need help with something.

-You can search Facebook for pages related to your keyword and then follow all of them To do that i the search box type in a keyword e.g. wedding and then click the Pages tab to see pages in the search results.
+You can search Facebook for pages related to your keyword and then follow all of them.
+To do that type in a keyword e.g. wedding in the search box and then click the Pages tab to see pages in the search results.

 If you know any competitors search for them directly as well.

-And just like Youtube you can also read the comments users leave for content ideas.
+And just like with Youtube, you can also read the comments users leave for content ideas.

 You can create a separate Facebook account and use it just for this purpose.